webarch-coop/ansible-role-systemd/README.md

               WantedBy: multi-user.target
 ```

-## Read existing systemd files as YAML using JC
+## Read existing systemd files as YAML using jc

-You can read existing systemd files as YAML on the command line using [JC](https://github.com/kellyjonbrazil/jc), for example:
+You can read existing systemd files as YAML on the command line using [jc](https://github.com/kellyjonbrazil/jc), for example:

 ```bash
 cat /etc/systemd/timesyncd.conf | jc --ini -py